 Vital Signs is a conversation starter to be used by planners, policymakers, nonprofit leadership and grantmakers like the Community Foundation of Collier County to move us forward.
 When we created Vital Signs report in 2012, we were among the first to look at our regions’ indicators, our strengths and weaknesses, and base our grantmaking activities on realities supported by data.

-Our thanks to the Johnson School of Business at Hodges University and the Naples Daily News, plus an anonymous donor, for making this important publication possible.
+Our thanks to the Johnson School of Business at Hodges University and the Naples Daily News for making this important publication possible.

 Because of the value of the nonprofit sector and the donations on which the sector relies, The Philanthropy Outlook 2017 provides data and analysis for predicted year-to-year growth rates in U.S. philanthropy for the years 2015 and 2016.
 These trends include overall U.S. giving and giving by individuals/households, foundations, estates, and corporations.

 While the economic and financial sector has seen greater-than-normal economic volatility in recent years, the coming years are expected to be slightly more stable and optimistic: